Keenan Robinson

-Keenan Robinson (born July 7, 1989) is a former American football linebacker.
-He played college football for the University of Texas, and was selected by the Washington Redskins in the fourth round of the 2012 NFL Draft.
-He also played for the New York Giants and the Buffalo Bills.
+Keenan Robinson (born July 7, 1989) is an American former professional football linebacker.
+He played college football for the University of Texas, and was selected by the Washington Redskins in the fourth round of the 2012 NFL draft.
+He was also a member of the New York Giants and the Buffalo Bills.

 Early life

 Born in Omaha, Nebraska, Robinson attended Plano East Senior High School in Plano, Texas, where he played football and ran track.
 In football, he played linebacker and defensive end, recording 273 career tackles with nine tackles for loss, five sacks, five forced fumbles, five fumble recoveries, six PBU, an interception, and a blocked punt.
 He was named an All-American by USA Today and Parade in 2006.

-In track & field, Robinson was a two-time letterman, and was one of the state's top performers in the triple jump.
+In track and field, Robinson was a two-time letterman, and was one of the state's top performers in the triple jump.
 He won the district triple jump championship as a junior.
 He got top-jumps of 6.71 meters (21 ft 11 in) in the long jump and 13.88 meters (45 ft 5 in) in the triple jump as a senior.
 In addition, he ran a 4.5 40-yard dash, bench-pressed 280 pounds and squatted 450 pounds.